adityakumar-09/adityakumar-09/README.md

 ### 🔍 About Me

 - 🎓 Final-year B.Sc.
 (Computer Science) student
-- 🧠 Passionate ML & Data Science enthusiast skilled in Python, SQL, Statistics, machine Learning, and data visualization with a strong focus on problem-solving
+- 🧠 Passionate ML & Data Science enthusiast skilled in Python, SQL, Statistics, Machine Learning, and data visualization with a strong focus on problem-solving
 - 📚 Always learning and applying new data tools and techniques
 - 🔍 Looking for **Internships in Data Science**